argumentcomputer/user-manual/src/03-lisp.md

 ## Functions

-A Lurk function can be created by using the `lambda` built-in operator, which requires a list of arguments and a function body.
+A Lurk function can be created by using the `lambda` built-in operator, which requires a list of arguments and a body.

 ```
 user> (lambda (x) (+ x 1))